 One industry that uses handwritten logos extensively is craft breweries, and for a good reason.
 Small breweries are known for the artisanal, handmade nature of their products, and a handwritten logo helps reaffirm that quality.

 What could be more personal than someone’s handwriting?

 All-text logos are another way for companies to differentiate themselves in a simple yet refined way.

 One example of this in action is coworking collective WeWork, with an all-text logo that is no-nonsense and clear.
 There’s nothing to get in the way of the brand name, and that clarity helps reinforce that they’re an uncomplicated and accessible organization.

 And if you look at crowdspring’s logo at the top of your browser window, you’ll see that it’s just text.

 3. Line art

 Line art logos are exactly that: logos made up of lines.
 They are frequently paired with a logotype or some other text, and the combination can feel modern and abstract in an elegant way.

-There are a number of benefits of using line art in a logo: They are usually easily adaptable to all kinds of platforms and media, from mobile app and website to print and even billboards.
-They are often simultaneously simple and complex and can be tailored to communicate very specific branding needs in a way that another style cannot.
+There are several benefits of using line art in a logo: They are usually easily adaptable to all kinds of platforms and media, from mobile app and websites to print and even billboards.
+They are often simultaneously simple and complex and can be tailored to communicate particular branding needs so that another style cannot.